Common Multiples Of 10 And 12

 Definitions and Basic Concepts

 A common multiple of two or more numbers is a number that is a multiple of each of those numbers.
-In other words, it is a number that all the given numbers can divide into evenly.
-For example, 60 is a common multiple of 10 and 12 because 60 is divisible by both 10 (60 ÷ 10 = 6) and 12 (60 ÷ 12 = 5).
+That said, in other words, it is a number that all the given numbers can divide into evenly.
+To give you an idea, 60 is a common multiple of 10 and 12 because 60 is divisible by both 10 (60 ÷ 10 = 6) and 12 (60 ÷ 12 = 5).

 The least common multiple (LCM) is the smallest common multiple of two or more numbers.
 For 10 and 12, the LCM is 60, as it is the smallest number that both 10 and 12 can divide into evenly.